Have you got an application for mobile phones available (Android, iOS, Windows)?

 Can you correct state borders?
 They aren’t displayed correctly.

-We don’t modify state borders in map bases.
+We don’t modify map bases.
 There’re dozens of disputed territories all over the world, which we don’t monitor and express no opinion on through maps,

 though.
 We don’t provide political maps.
 We focus primarily on visualising weather data.